Birational automorphism groups of Severi-Brauer surfaces over the field of rational numbers: 3-groups in the birational automorphism groups

 \section{3-groups in the birational automorphism groups}

 In this section we prove Proposition \ref{propZ/3Z}.
 First of all, let us study the $3$-groups in the automorphism groups of del Pezzo surfaces and conic bundles.
-Recall that the degree of a del Pezzo surface $S$ is defined as $d=(K_S)^2.$ The following fact is well-known.
+Recall that a smooth projective surface $S$ is a del Pezzo surface if its anticanonical class $-K_S$ is ample.
+The degree of a del Pezzo surface $S$ is defined as $d=(K_S)^2.$ The following fact is well-known.

 \begin{Lemma}[{see, for instance, \cite[Lemma 2.1]{Beauville}}] Let $\mathbf{F}$ be an algebraically closed field of characteristic different from $3.$ Then $\mathrm{PGL}_2(\mathbf{F})$ does not contain $(\mathbb{Z}/3\mathbb{Z})^2.$ \end{Lemma}